On some mod $p$ representations of quaternion algebra over $\mathbb{Q}_p$: Introduction

-If $M$ is a torsion free linear-topological $\cO$-module, $M^{d}$ denotes its Schikhof dual $\Hom^{\rm cont}_{\cO} (M, \cO).$ The functor $M \mapsto M^d$ induces an anti-equivalence of categories between the category of pseudo-compact $\cO$-torsion free linear-topological $\cO$-modules and the category of $\varpi$-adically complete and separated $\cO$-torsion free $\cO$-modules.
+If $M$ is a torsion-free linear-topological $\cO$-module, $M^{d}$ denotes its Schikhof dual $\Hom^{\rm cont}_{\cO} (M, \cO).$ The functor $M \mapsto M^d$ induces an anti-equivalence of categories between the category of pseudo-compact torsion-free linear-topological $\cO$-modules and the category of $\varpi$-adically complete and separated torsion-free $\cO$-modules.

 If $R$ is a ring and $M$ is a left $R$-module, we denote by $\soc_R(M)$ (resp. $\mathrm{cosoc}_R(M)$) the socle (resp. cosocle) of $M.$ Inductively we define the socle (resp. cosocle) filtration of $M$.
 If $M$ has finite length, we denote by $\JH(M)$ the set of Jordan-H\"older factors of $M$.